AUTISM DIALOGUES FOR COMMUNITY MEMBERS

 Ask a question here.

-Dialogica is the first organisation in the world to apply Bohmian Dialogue therapeutically, socio-therapeutically and specifically to the field of autism.
+Dialogica is the first organisation in the world to apply Bohmian Dialogue specifically to the field of autism.
 It was set up in 2017 by Jonathan Drury, himself diagnosed with Asperger Syndrome, and Professor Liz Milne (University of Sheffield).
 According to the New Economics Foundation, connecting with others is the most effective way of staying healthy (2020).
 Research also shows that autistic people are four times more likely to be lonely than non-autistic people and are more likely to experience social anxiety (National Autistic Society, 2018).

 Autism Dialogue is a registered trademark.